Table of Contents

 Health is defined as “a word symbol that implies forward movement of personality and other ongoing human processes in the direction of creative, constructive, productive, personal, and community living.”

 Society or Environment

 Although Peplau does not directly address society/environment, she does encourage the nurse to consider the patient’s culture and mores when the patient adjusts to the hospital routine.

 Hildegard Peplau considers nursing to be a “significant, therapeutic, interpersonal process.”
 She defines it as a “human relationship between an individual who is sick, or in need of health services, and a nurse specially educated to recognize and to respond to the need for help.”

 Therapeutic nurse-client relationship

-A professional and planned relationship between client and nurse that focuses on the client’s needs, feelings, problems, and ideas.
+A professional and planned relationship between client and nurse focuses on the client’s needs, feelings, problems, and ideas.
 It involves interaction between two or more individuals with a common goal.
 The attainment of this goal, or any goal, is achieved through a series of steps following a sequential pattern.